vincenzochiovaro/Mealtime/README.md

   RATE_LIMIT_MAX=3
   RATE_LIMIT_MESSAGE=Too many requests, please try again tomorrow
 - Run the tests: npm test
-- To start the server, type npm start in your terminal.
-Alternatively, you can install nodemon and run nodemon server.js.
+- Start the server: npm start or nodemon server.js if you have nodemon installed.
 - Open your preferred API client, such as Insomnia, and interact with the available endpoints.
 Please note that there is a limit of three POST requests per day.

 - Example usage: To retrieve a random recipe from the database, send a GET request to http://localhost:8080/recipe/random in Insomnia.